Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 Female Aphrodite Fritillaries will lay their eggs near ant nests, and the emerging larvae will secrete a sweet substance that attracts the ants.

-The ants will then protect the larvae from predators and parasites in exchange for the sugary secretion.
-Seeing how different species can work together in the wild is amazing!
+The ants then protect the larvae from predators and parasites in exchange for the sugary secretion.
+It’s amazing to see how different species can work together in the wild!

 4. Meadow Fritillary

-The Meadow Fritillary (Boloria Bellona) is also one of the types of butterflies in Vermont, typically seen in open meadows or grassy areas.
+The Meadow Fritillary (Boloria Bellona) is also a type of butterfly in Vermont.
+It is typically seen in open meadows or grassy areas.

 It has a distinctive orange-brown coloring with intricate patterns of black spots on its wings.